[ANALYSIS] The economic fallacies surrounding martial law’s extension

 Perhaps the only way to tease out martial law’s true impact is if it were randomly implemented in different regions of Mindanao at different times, while keeping certain areas free from it.

 This setup – the closest we can get to a controlled lab experiment – would have made for a promising study.
-If martial law is extended for a third time, they should at least make it this way.
+If martial law is extended for another time, they should at least make it this way.

 Seriously, though, a closer look at the data reveals agriculture boosted Mindanao’s growth in 2017 (Table 1).
 Meanwhile, industry and services also grew but at slower paces.